Wisconsin State Law Library

 Jury Instruction

-To be guilty of this offense, the prosecution must prove that the defendant, who is a correctional staff member, had sexual contact or sexual intercourse with an individual confined in a correctional institution.
+To be guilty of this offense, the prosecution must prove that the defendant, who is a correctional staff member, had sexual contact with an individual confined in a correctional institution.

 Elements of the Offense